Speech to Avoid

 There are some exclusions from these guidelines.

-1. One is whenever you have truly good reason to believe that someone has committed a criminal offense.
+- One is whenever you have truly good reason to believe that someone has committed a criminal offense.
 Such matters lie outside the jurisdiction of the church and fall within the jurisdiction of the state.

 But there is no other exclusion from these guidelines.
 There is none, for example, based on rank or role in the church.
 The guidelines apply equally to pastors, deacons, and laymen, to men and women, and to children and adults.
 Even a pastor has no right either to hear or to spread a negative report about a member or former member of his congregation if he is stepping outside proper procedure.
 It does not matter whether the pastor is talking to other pastors, or to leaders in his own church, or to others who also have complaints against the accused.
-He has no right to wag his tongue in disregard of Jesus’ guidelines.
+He must not wag his tongue in disregard of Jesus’ guidelines.
 In general, no one—leader or layman—has a right to engage in any behind-the-scenes discussions or maneuvers that set these guidelines aside.

-It should now be obvious that much of the talk that passes between people is really gossip, in violation of Matthew 18.
+It is sad that much of the talk that passes between people is really gossip, in violation of Matthew 18.
 Why do we all find it so hard to to handle complaints the proper way, according to Jesus’ guidelines?
 Because when we feel offended by someone, they require us to confront the offender.
 Yet confrontation is often unpleasant and often does not come to a satisfactory resolution of the problem.
 So we are afraid to embark on it.
 To put it bluntly, we do not have the courage to do right.
 But we dare not allow our cowardice to hinder the work of God.
 Let us be men of courage and women of courage.

 Christian forbearance

 I do not wish to leave the impression that we should always be confronting people.
 In Matthew 18, Jesus is merely giving us a procedure to follow if we wish to deal with another person’s sins.
 But if we are the sole victim and the sins are not of a grievous or criminal nature, we always have the option to overlook them and get on with life.
 Indeed, the course of wisdom is generally to overlook the minor faults of others, and also to accept their petty slights without resentment or comment.
 This is known as Christian forbearance (Eph.
 4:2; Col. 3:13).
-Nevertheless, if you elect not to deal with a problem directly, through confrontation, make sure that you are truly forbearing.
-Do not dig at the offender behind his back.
-Do not give him the cold shoulder.
-Do not cast innuendos in his direction.
-Either confront him, or grin and bear it.
-If the matter is serious, however, you have a duty to sit down with the offender and talk.
-If you choose to remain silent, you will be denying him valuable help, and the complaint will probably rankle in your heart and poison your relationship with him.
+Overlooking small imperfections is especially important when we are dealing with children or young Christians.
+None of us should have a reputation as a faultfinder.

 Proper confrontation